jawalsh/z652-Digital-Libraries/docs/week01.md

 - Extras
 	- Documentation available at [HathiTrust](http://www.hathitrust.org/digital_library)
 	- You may also wish to explore some of IU’s digital collections at <http://dlib.indiana.edu/collections>

+### Tasks
+- By 5pm Thursday, introduce yourself to the class by providing a short video introduction in the [Welcome to z652-Digital-Libraries](https://github.com/jawalsh/z652-Digital-Libraries/discussions/1) discussion.

 # To-Do